 In the context of power supply, electricity is simply the motion of electrons around a circuit from a negative terminal to a positive terminal.
-The positive terminal attracts the negatively charged electrons, and as they move from one atom to the next, they carry kinetic energy – energy which can be harnessed to do work in electronic devices.
+The positive terminal attracts the negatively charged electrons, and as they move from one atom to the next, they carry kinetic energy – energy which can be harnessed to work in electronic devices.

-An electric current moves at close to the speed of light, though individual electrons move fairly slowly between atoms.
+An electric current moves at speeds close to the speed of light, though individual electrons move fairly slowly between atoms.
 Some substances are better at conducting electricity than others – the most widely used material in wires is copper, due to its great conductivity and abundance in nature.
 Conductive materials are known as conductors, and non-conductive materials are known as insulators.
 Many polymers and plastics are good insulators, hence why you often see them used to coat wires.

 How is electricity measured?

 Electricity is measured in Watts (W), more commonly expressed in Kilowatts (kW), where 1kW is equal to 1000W.